Abertillery Council Authorities.

 On Thursday 27th January 1876 a special meeting of the Aberystruth Rural Sanitary Authority was held at the Castle Hotel, Blaina.
-The Chairman of the authority was Mr James Phillips.
-Other members of the Board were as follows – Mr Edmund Morgan; Mr Thomas Phillips; Mr J. R. Harding; Mr J. Green; Mr W. Graham; Mr R. Morris; Mr Thomas Thomas; Mr C. Rice-Harris (Clerk) and Mr James Allen Overseer.
-The meeting was held to discuss the application of the Abertillery District for a Local Board.
-A letter was read from the Local Government Board acknowledging the receipt of a petition from the inhabitants of Abertillery for a Local Board.
+The chairman of the authority was Mr James Phillips.
+Other members of the board were as follows – Mr Edmund Morgan; Mr Thomas Phillips; Mr J. R. Harding; Mr J. Green; Mr W. Graham; Mr R. Morris; Mr Thomas Thomas; Mr C. Rice-Harris (Clerk) and Mr James Allen the overseer.
+The meeting was held to discuss the application of the Abertillery District to form a local board.
+A letter was read from the Local Government Board acknowledging the receipt of a petition from the inhabitants of Abertillery for a local board.
 The population of the new district was 5,000 with 900 of those being ratepayers.
 The motion was carried and the new board was told to give the old board plans showing the boundary of the new district.

 The Formation of the Abertillery Local Board.

-In December 1876 the Abertillery Local Board was established, the new Board took control of the Abertillery District from the old Rural Sanitary Authority.
-The Board Offices (as seen above in the main featured image) were situated on the junction of King Street and Railway Parade (later renamed Castle Street).
-The first six Local Board Officers were elected as follows – Mr Lewis Richards; Mr Titus Phillips; Mr J. Green; Mr P. A. Williams; Mr Basil Jayne; Mr E. Walker for the Abertillery Ward: Mr Joseph Wallace; Mr J. A. Harding and Mr S. Jones for Cwmtillery Ward:
+In December 1876 the Abertillery Local Board was established, the new board took control of the Abertillery district from the old Rural Sanitary Authority.
+The Abertillery Local Board Offices (as seen above in the main featured image) were situated on the junction of King Street and Railway Parade (later renamed Castle Street).
+The first six Abertillery Local Board officers were elected as follows – Mr Lewis Richards; Mr Titus Phillips; Mr J. Green; Mr P. A. Williams; Mr Basil Jayne; Mr E. Walker for the Abertillery Ward: Mr Joseph Wallace; Mr J. A. Harding and Mr S. Jones for Cwmtillery Ward:

 The First Elected Members of the New Abertillery Local Board 1877.